 Notification of operating mode changes(#6148)

-A STA that has the value true for dot11OperatingModeNotificationImplemented shall set the Operating Mode Notification field in the Extended Capabilities Element to 1.
+A STA that has the value true for dot11OperatingModeNotificationImplemented shall set the Operating Mode Notification field in the Extended Capabilities element to 1.
 A VHT STA shall set dot11OperatingModeNotificationImplemented(#6067) to true.
 A STA that has the Operating Mode Notification field in the Extended Capabilities element equal to 1 is referred to as operating mode notification capable.(#6149)

 A STA notifies other STAs that are operating mode notification capable of a change in its operating mode using the Operating Mode Notification frame or by including the Operating Mode Notification element in the Beacon, Probe Response, Association Request, Association Response, Reassociation Request, or Reassociation Response , TDLS Setup Response, TDLS Setup Confirm,(#6150) Mesh Peering Open or Mesh Peering Confirm(#6004) frames.
 The Operating Mode field in the Operating Mode Notification frame or the Operating Mode Notification element is set to indicate that the STA is capable of receiving frames with a bandwidth up to and including the indicated channel width and with a number of spatial streams up to and including the value indicated by the Rx Nss subfield(#6431).